SK9712/SAML2-Authentication-Service/README.md

 ## Configuration

 The SAML client can be configured in samlclient.properties.
-For authentication, authenticate method can be invoked from SAMLExecutor class. username and password needs to be passed in authenticate method.
+For authentication, authenticate method can be invoked from SAMLExecutor class. username and password needs to be passed in authenticate method.<br />
 eg: samlExecutor.authenticate("username", "password")

 ### SAML Configuration Properties